Icon of the Isle of Skye, the Old Man of Storr is a pinnacle standing on a steep rocky hill.

-There are several gates to cross along the way.
+- There are several gates to cross along the way.
 Don’t forget to close them!

 Then the path is almost straight towards the Storr.

 Once at the top you can perfectly see the pinnacle.
-Be careful, if you want to get to the foot of the Old man of Storr Skye, the area is steep and not as stable.
+Be careful, if you want to get to the foot of the Old man of Storr Skye, the area is steep and not very stable.
 Wear appropriate shoes.

 And you can continue climbing to take one of the most famous pictures on the Isle of Skye.
 I did not hike there, so here is a photo from Pixabay taken at sunrise.

-Best views and spots to photograph Storr North of the carpark
+Best views and spots to photograph Storr, North of the carpark

-Once you drive past the parking and drive further towards Kilt Rock and Staffin, you get more views of the pinnacle (don’t forget to look behind you!).
+Once you drive past the carpark and drive further towards Kilt Rock and Staffin, you get more views of the pinnacle (don’t forget to look behind you!).
 On this side you see more of the other rock formations surrounding it.